DATA-606-2023-FALL-TUESDAY/Thamatam_Abhishek/docs/report.md

 6.
 <img src="images/download.png" alt="Mean Scores in each borough" width="1000" height="400">
 When we count cuisine types, the number of American cuisines is much higher with almost 12k, followed by Chinese, Coffee/Tea, and pizza.
 The next 6 cuisines are varied by a small margin around 2k.

+## 5. Model Training

+In this phase, diverse machine learning models are employed to harness predictive analytics for the InspectionGuard project.
+The selected models include the Random Forest Classifier, Logistic Regression, DecisionTreeClassifier, and XGBClassifier.

+### Models Used:

+#### Random Forest Classifier:

+**Strengths:** Robust handling of complex relationships in data, solid baseline performance.

+**Considerations:** Moderate accuracy compared to other models.

+#### Logistic Regression:

+**Strengths:** Simplicity and efficiency in binary classification, excellent accuracy.

+**Considerations:** May not capture complex relationships.

+#### DecisionTreeClassifier:

+**Strengths:** Interpretable and visually clear decision-making, identifies important features.

+**Considerations:** Lower accuracy compared to other models.

+#### XGBClassifier:

+**Strengths:** Ensemble learning for efficiency, balances bias-variance trade-off.

+**Considerations:** Moderate accuracy, falls between Random Forest and Logistic Regression.

+### Model Training Approach:

+#### Train vs Test Split:

+Splitting the dataset into training and testing sets is essential for model evaluation.
+I will use an 80/20 split, allocating 80% of the data for training and 20% for testing.

+#### Tools and Packages:

+**Python Packages:** I will leverage the scikit-learn library for its comprehensive set of tools for machine learning.
+Utilizing scikit-learn ensures ease of implementation and compatibility with various machine learning algorithms.

+**Development Environment:** Google Colab is our development environment of choice, providing a collaborative and cloud-based platform for efficient model training.
+Colab offers GPU acceleration, facilitating faster model training.

+#### Model Performance Evaluation:

+To assess and compare the performance of our models, I will employ various metrics such as accuracy, precision, recall, and F1-score.
+The `classification_report` function from scikit-learn will provide a comprehensive overview of the model's performance, including precision, recall, and F1-score for each class.
+The accuracy score will serve as a fundamental metric, representing the overall correctness of the model predictions.